 Treating periodontitis is a bit more complex.
 Treatment begins with a full mouth root planing and removal of plaque.
 In some cases, antibiotics may be used to treat any infections.
 Gums will be reassessed after a series of treatments and further treatment may be recommended.
 This may include antibiotic gels that are inserted into deep gum pockets, periodontal surgery, tooth extractions and dental implants.

 We perform gum grafts for patients who have progressed gum recession as a result of gum disease.
 In addition, we provide cosmetic gum lifts for patients who have a “gummy smile” with excessive gum tissue covering the tooth.

-To learn more about gum disease and treatment options, contact our Wirral dental practice for a consultation with Buckle Advanced Dental Care.
+If you any of the gum disease symptoms, schedule an appointment for a periodontal screening and consultation.
+Buckle Advanced Dental Care offers treatment for gum disease in the Liverpool and Wirral area.
 Call us at 0151 329 2979 or by filling in the online form.